ozknozsrt/kojs-exercises/3goalsoftheday/README.md

 Plan your day by identifying the three most important things to focus on with counter. (i18next was used)

+### Features
+- Localization with i18next.
+And saves the selected language to localStorage.
+- After your 3 goals has been entered, the 24-hour counter starts.
+- After your 3 entering goals, the input and button disabling.
+- Start Counter and Stop Counter buttons

 ![3 Goals of the Day](screenshotimg.png)

 ### Nice to have